 Speakers of varied backgrounds (NCAA coaches, club coaches, sport scientists and more) will present applicable information and answer questions.
 Several social events will also be scheduled throughout the week for networking opportunities.

-- The ISCA Hall of Fame Coaches Summit is slated for April 2021.
+ISCA’s Hall of Fame Coaches Summit slated for August 2021 was postponed on July 31, 2021.

 - 2019 Event Program, help at the Hilton Clearwater Beach in Florida from August 26 to 30, 2019.

 - Email announcement of the 2019 event.